meiarchi/meiarchi.github.io/pages/en/experience.md

 # Experience

-2.2024 - now
-Architect - K-MÄLEON, Berlin, Germany
-- preparation of the design plans - concept design and building permit (LPH1-LPH9 in EliteCAD), site visits,
-- Expose and presetantion preperation
-- visualizations and 3D models with CAD programs (EliteCAD, LUMION)

 4.2023 - 8.2023
 Architect - 213 Buro, Berlin, Germany
 - preparation of the design plans - concept design and building permit